Hollywood Reacts To the Death Of Legendary ‘Hill Street Blues,’ ‘L.A. Law’ Producer Steven Bochco

 In addition to Steven Spielberg, many other big names from the entertainment industry took to social media to remember Steven Bochco, including several cast members from the late producer’s iconic television shows.

 L.A.
-Law actor Blair Underwood also took to Twitter to write:
+Law actor Blair Underwood also took to Twitter to write the following.

 “VERY SAD to hear that Steven Bochco passed away on Sunday.
 Steven hired me on LA LAW and changed the trajectory of my life and career.
 There are opportunities available to me today because he took a chance on a kid like me, long ago.
 I’ll forever be grateful to him.
 RIP Steven.”